Khoa Do: Early life and family

 His brother is the comedian/author Anh Do.
-His mother, Hien, played the role of Van Nguyen's mother, Kim, in Better Man (2013), a film which he produced.
+His mother Hien, played the role of Van Nguyen's mother, Kim, in Better Man (2013), a film which he produced but for which he also copped criticism from Nguyen's real mother, among others.

 Philanthropy

 Do has been active in helping the under-privileged in South Western Sydney, especially the Vietnamese community.
 While at university he worked as an English teacher and job-seeking-skills volunteer among the youth living in Cabramatta.
 In 2006, Do commenced voluntary work with disadvantaged kids at Cabramatta's Open Family Youth Social Services Centre, after being asked to teach film-making to "at risk" youths.